 It’s an incredible backpack, one of the most popular out there, and perfect for travel.

 The Patagonia Refugio is another great all-rounder for travel, hiking, commutes, and long weekends.

 Patagonia as a company is very sustainability-conscious and will fix or replace your backpack whenever there is an issue.
-They want this to be your backpack for life, no matter what it goes up against.
+They want this to be your multi-pocket backpack for life, no matter what it goes up against.

 They have used recycled materials to make this sturdy, water-resistant backpack very durable and have added some great storage features.
 The spacious main section is huge and actually not meant for organisation.
 Where Patagonia has done things differently is with their removable dedicated laptop sleeve.
 It is a sleeve with multiple pockets which takes care of all your cables, mouse, charger etc.

 Depending on which size you go for, you also get a split front pocket on the 26L, and a couple of other pockets on the 30L at the top.
 There are also two side water bottle pockets of course, but most of the pockets are on the sleeve.